Alieyeh/HYPEHI/README.md

 ### Dependencies
-- Python 3 (with the following auto-installed packages)
+- Python 3 (with the following packages)
     - numpy 1.23.2
     - matplotlib 3.5.3
     - seaborn 0.12.2